scrabbletank/farhome-rules/rulesdoc.md

 When taking a move or sprint action you may spend 1 additional AP to become immune to opportunity attacks.

 #### Juggernaut
-*Requires 5 Strength, 20th Level*
+*Requires 5 Stamina, 20th Level*

 Once per long rest, as long as an attack does less than your max wounds in damage you can take no damage instead.

 #### Spellpower
 *Requires 5 Intelligence, 20th Level*

-Once per long rest, when casting a spell you may cast it at a spell level 4 levels higher.
+Once per long rest, when casting a spell you may cast it as if it were 4 levels higher.

 ## Items